Die Hard with a Vengeance: Critical response

-On Rotten Tomatoes, the film has an approval rating of 58% based on 77 reviews, with an average rating of 6.10/10.
+On Rotten Tomatoes, the film has an approval rating of 60% based on 80 reviews, with an average rating of 6.20/10.
 The site's critical consensus reads, "Die Hard with a Vengeance gets off to a fast start and benefits from Bruce Willis and Samuel L. Jackson's barbed interplay, but clatters to a bombastic finish in a vain effort to cover for an overall lack of fresh ideas."
-On Metacritic, the film has a score of 58 out of 100, based on 19 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 58 out of 100, based on 19 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times gave the film three stars out of four, praising the action sequences and the performances of Willis, Jackson, and Irons, concluding: "Die Hard with a Vengeance is basically a wind-up action toy, cleverly made, and delivered with high energy.
 It delivers just what it advertises, with a vengeance."
 Entertainment Weekly's Owen Gleiberman disliked the film, stating that while "[John] McTiernan stages individual sequences with great finesse... they don't add up to a taut, dread-ridden whole".

 James Berardinelli thought that the explosions and fights were "filmed with consummate skill, and are thrilling in their own right".
 Samuel L. Jackson's performance in the film was also praised by critics.
 Desson Howe of The Washington Post thought that "the best thing about the movie is the relationship between McClane and Zeus," saying that Jackson was "almost as good as he was in Pulp Fiction."
 For Variety, Brian Lowry wrote the film was the "least accomplished" of the Die Hard series, but "even a subpar adventure won't kill this series, as the pic's built-in audience will make it a major summer attraction, if perhaps one lacking quite the stamina of the first two movies".

 Empire magazine's Ian Nathan gave the film a three out of five stars review, stating that "Die Hard with a Vengeance is better than Die Hard 2, but not as good as the peerless original.
 Though it's breathless fun, the film runs out of steam in the last act.
 And Jeremy Irons' villain isn't fit to tie Alan Rickman's shoelaces."

-In the Crime Time Filmbook, which archives various UK film reviews, the film was given a five out of five star review citing it as "...simply the best Action film of the decade, leaving imitators like Bad Boys, Executive Decision, The Rock and Chain Reaction in varying depths of shadow.
+In the Crime Time Filmbook, which archives various UK film reviews, the film was given a perfect 5-star review, citing it as "...simply the best Action film of the decade, leaving imitators like Bad Boys, Executive Decision, The Rock and Chain Reaction in varying depths of shadow.

+Retrospective rankings have called the film the best sequel in the franchise.
 Empire considered it to be one of the 50 greatest film sequels in 2009.
 Ben Sherlock of Screen Rant regarded it as the best sequel of the franchise.
-Johnny Hoffman from Movieweb considered it a step up from the previous film and praised Willis and Jackson's chemistry and the action scenes.
+Johnny Hoffman from MovieWeb considered it a step up from the previous film and praised Willis and Jackson's chemistry and the action scenes.